MyCodess/dres1/dnts/mswins_dnts/ps1_wt_dnts/lx-ps1_dnts.md

 			- findstr stronger/neuer than find ! win-find-cmds are grep !! and not Lx-finds !!
  			-  find : !!
 MUST use """search-string""" to work !! funny!  eg:  C:\WINDOWS\system32\find.exe  /I  """col"""   .\etcau\config\xfce4\teminal_nts.txt
 		--- Select-String :
+        - eg:  Select-String  regexp1  f1.txt   == grep -i  regexp1  f1.txt    ##--- the pattern/search-word is always regexp there !! see below nts!
 		- eg:  expg ==  ls env:  | Out-String  -Stream |  Select-String  -Pattern  "C:\\Users\\DKX8H1N"    ##--pattern is regexp ! so not-working with single \ here in eg !! \ mus be escaped
 		- Because the Get-Help cmdlet generates a MamlCommandHelpInfo object, not a string, you have to use a cmdlet that transforms the help topic content into a string, such as Out-String or Out-File.
 		- eg:  Get-Alias  | Select-String  cd